HealthcareBlocks/meteor-dokku-demo/README.md

 CMD node main.js
 ```

-4. ```docker push``` the above images to Docker Hub or similar.

 Now you can ```git push dokku master``` your app.

 The first time you deploy, Dokku will pull down the base image represented in Dockerfile.build.
 But once this image is cached on the server, subsequent deploys will be a bit faster.

 ## Public vs. Private Docker Images

-If your Docker Hub images are stored as "private," you'll need to run ```docker login``` on your Dokku host before deploying for the first time.
+If your Docker Hub application image is stored as "private," you'll need to run ```docker login``` on your Dokku host before deploying for the first time.